Volkswagen ID.5 SUV - Interior & comfort

 Below the screen are the much-maligned climate control sliders.
 They’re useful for a quick swipe to make the temperature cooler or warmer, but no good if you want to choose a precise setting because you’ll be concentrating on getting the sliders to behave rather than on the road ahead.

-Volkswagen’s latest software update package is fitted as standard, which promises to have fixed all the bugs and glitches with the software.
-Time will tell if that is the case, but it’s clear that some improvement is still needed.
+Volkswagen’s latest software update package is fitted as standard, which promises to have fixed all the previous bugs and glitches with the software.
 The voice command system picks up on general conversation too frequently and interrupts you, which can be both annoying and distracting.

 Equipment